top of page

 A central Christian Church with diverse ideas but founded on Christ alone, scripture alone, grace alone, faith alone.
 These Protestant beliefs were basic to the early church and align best with the core ideals of the ancient Jew.
 She must remain on this bedrock to complete Christ’s faithful, last days Church.

-The faithful Christian Church in America must see herself as able to win the current culture war and return our nation back to its Christian roots.
+The faithful Christian Church in America must see herself as able to win the current culture war and return whole nations back to their Christian roots.
 Not that all will convert, but that most will agree, on reason alone, the Judo-Christian ethic is the best path to a prospered, free, and just culture.
 She is used to living out her faith in the margins.
 She needs plans for what to do when taking center stage.
 She must avoid all support from the state.

 The Catholic ideas of priests and popes, praying to “saints” for help rather than to God and church teaching being equal to scripture, are errors that can’t be sustained over time.
 The recent comments by Pope Francis hinting that homo-sex may be somehow okay foresees a major fracture in the Catholic Church.
 It would align a large portion with leftist thinking and left wing Protestants, leaving its faithful members to align with faithful Protestants.